-Microsoft's new Call of Duty deal set for approval
+Microsoft's new Call of Duty deal set for UK approval

 A consultation will be opened before a final decision on the deal is taken.

+This latest update is likely to come as a big relief for those bosses at the top of Microsoft and Activision who have pushed hard, and risked reputations, to get this deal over the line.

-Microsoft's plan to buy Activision Blizzard was originally announced in January last year, and would be the largest in the history of the gaming industry.
+Microsoft's plan to buy Activision Blizzard - the largest takeover in the history of the gaming industry - was originally announced in January last year.

 However, it has proved controversial and received a mixed response from regulators around the world.

-The deal was passed by regulators in the European Union in May, while the US competition watchdog recently saw its bid to pause the purchase rejected by an appeals court.
+The deal was passed by regulators in the European Union in May, while the US competition watchdog recently saw its attempt to pause the purchase rejected by an appeals court.

-When the deal was initially blocked in the UK in April, it was seen as a blow for the government, which wants the country to become a tech powerhouse.
+Given that the takeover looked like it would collapse earlier this year, the fact that it is now on the verge of approval is some achievement.

-The CMA's Ms Cardell said: "It would have been far better... if Microsoft had put forward this restructure during our original investigation.
+However, in its latest announcement, the CMA's Ms Cardell said: "It would have been far better... if Microsoft had put forward this restructure during our original investigation.

 "This case illustrates the costs, uncertainty and delay that parties can incur if a credible and effective remedy option exists but is not put on the table at the right time."

-Sony objected to the deal originally, concerned that Microsoft could stop major games being made available to its own PlayStation business.
+Sony also objected to the deal originally, concerned that Microsoft could stop major games being made available to its own PlayStation business.

-Under the new offer, Microsoft has agreed to transfer the rights to stream Activision games from the cloud to the French video games publisher Ubisoft for 15 years.

 The CMA said that with extra protections, the move would mean that gamers have the opportunity to access Activision's games in many different ways, including through the cloud-based multigame subscription services.

-It added that while it still had "limited residual concerns", the revised deal was "new and substantially different, which keeps the cloud distribution of these important games in the hands of a strong independent supplier, Ubisoft, rather than under the control of Microsoft".
+It added that while it still had "limited residual concerns", the revised deal "keeps the cloud distribution of these important games in the hands of a strong independent supplier, Ubisoft, rather than under the control of Microsoft".

+Ms Cardell told the BBC's Today programme that this was "not a tweak", but a "fundamentally restructured deal".

+The agreement brings to a close the first "test case" for the CMA - and how competition rules work in the UK - since it gained extra powers after Brexit.

 Microsoft still hopes the merger will boost demand for its Xbox console and its gaming subscription business.